 |9||Weight||Lighter construction due to lower peak pressures.||Heavier due to higher peak pressures|

 These are the 9 Differences between SI and CI Engine in a detailed way.
 Now, the Advantages and Limitations of SI engines over CI engines will be discussed.

 Advantages of SI engines over CI engines:

 - For a given output, it is lighter in weight and occupies less space.

-- Initial cost is less
+- The initial cost is less

 - Due to low compression, it is easy to start.